 I can’t even count how many friends of mine have gone on about their love for Japanese cartoonist and director Hayao Miyazaki.
 I am always weary of animated films because I don’t like almost any.
 I especially tend to stay away form the anime genre as a whole, because of the unnecessary violence and the… Read More Hayao Miyazaki: Spirited Away (2001) & My Neighbor Totoro (1988)

 I count Modern Times, Charlie Chaplin’s 1936 masterpiece, as one of my favorite movies of all time.
 I watched it several years ago, while getting my Masters degree and fell in love with it immediately.
-Chaplin had continued to make silent films well after ‘talkies’ had taken over movie theaters across the nation, and his work still… Read More A Charlie Chaplin Marathon
+Chaplin had continued to make silent films well after ‘talkies’ had taken over movie theaters across the nation, and his work still… Read More Charles Chaplin’s Directorial Filmography

 Take a look at the ‘girl’ section of any toy store and it is impossible not to notice the myriad of toys, accessories, costumes, and paraphernalia geared towards young girls that carry a princess theme.
 ‘Princess’ is a term very commonly used as a pet name for girls by their parents and strangers alike.
 I… Read More Princess Cautionary Tales: Grace of Monaco (2014) & Diana (2013)